amzn/smoke-aws/docs/Smoke_Roadmap_2021_22.md

 The [SmokeAWSCredentials](https://github.com/amzn/smoke-aws-credentials) package is a library for obtaining or assuming short-lived rotating AWS IAM credentials, suitable for being passed to clients from SmokeAWS.

 The functionality of this package will be completely replaced by the new SDK.
-We will provide a migration guide to the new SDK and according to our [Support Policy](https://github.com/amzn/smoke-aws/blob/main/docs/Support_Policy.md) the current version (Version 2) will be supported for **at least 6 months** following the initial release of the new SDK.
+We will provide a migration guide to the new SDK and according to our [Support Policy](https://github.com/amzn/smoke-aws/blob/main/docs/Support_Policy.md) the current version (Version 2) will be supported for **at least 6 months** following the GA launch of the new SDK.